eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-overview/standards-and-protocols.md

 # Standards and Protocols
-The [4th Driving License Directive] clarifies that the mDL Use Case target solution shall comply with the ISO/IEC 18013-5 standard on mobile driving licences and since the mDL can only be issued to EUDI wallets provided in accordance with Regulation (EU) 910/2014, some of the requirements applicable to EUDI Wallets are also applicable to mDL providers.
+The [4th Driving Licence Directive] clarifies that the mDL Use Case target solution shall comply with the ISO/IEC 18013-5 standard on mobile driving licences and since the mDL can only be issued to EUDI wallets provided in accordance with Regulation (EU) 910/2014, some of the requirements applicable to EUDI Wallets are also applicable to mDL providers.
 The latter requirements are further detailed by Regulation (EU) 910/2014, including its implementing acts, and, in some cases, further detailed by the technical Architecture and Reference Framework (ARF).

 ## Standards and Specifications references